History in Education

 With contributions by

-Evandro Agazzi Betül Cotuksöken, David Evans, Jean Ferrari, Bernard Eric Jensen, Ivan Kaltchev, Ove Korsgaard, Maija Kule, William L. McBride, Dermot Moran, Hans Poser, Thalia Fung Riverón, Basilio Rojo Ruiz, Lars-Henrik Schmidt, Marietta Stepaniants, William Sweet og Yiehou Yao
+Evandro Agazzi, Betül Cotuksöken, David Evans, Jean Ferrari, Bernard Eric Jensen, Ivan Kaltchev, Ove Korsgaard, Maija Kule, William L. McBride, Dermot Moran, Hans Poser, Thalia Fung Riverón, Basilio Rojo Ruiz, Lars-Henrik Schmidt, Marietta Stepaniants, William Sweet and Yiehou Yao

 More about the book